VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > different aggregate types.
 You may be able to introduce optimizations
 > that lower your costs, for example by using caching to reduce the
 > number of storage transactions.

+> My rule of thumb is that if you’re doing greenfield development, you
+> need very good arguments in order to choose SQL Azure.
+Windows Azure
+> Storage Services should be the default choice.
+However, if you already
+> have an existing SQL Server database that you want to move to the
+> cloud, it’s a different case...
+> Mark Seeman - CQRS Advisors Mail List

 ### Identifying Aggegates